naheim/paleoLabExercises/lab4.md

 	* Count the number of PBDB collections in each time interval.
 	* Calculate the proportion of packages that have PBDB collections.
 3. Make one plot each for each of the three quantities you calculated inside the loop. **Be sure to write meaningful xais labels!!!**

+### Step 4: Plot the number of terrestrial packages, PBDB collections, and proportion of matched packages over time
+Repeat steps 1 and 3 above.
+You will need to change your call to the sections route of the API to return non-marine rather than marine sedimentary rocks.
+Also, you've already downloaded the timescale (step 2) so you won't need to do that agin.
+In your code, copy and paste will be helpful.

 ####\*\*R PRO TIP 1
 ````r